DimejiOladepo/Financial-Loan-Project/README.md

 The models were also compared.

-The data that was used for training and testing the models were transformed and manipulated to wrangle the data correctly and was exported to SuperQuery and subsequently extracted where pre-processing and EDA was performed.
+The data used for training and testing the models were transformed and manipulated.
+It was subsequently extracted for pre-processing and EDA was performed.

 The features and Target were derived after which models were built.